TheresaLui/SelfHelpContent_v2/articles/microsoft.afd/afd-configuration-and-setup-configure-ssl-or-https.md

 # Configure SSL or HTTPS

 To enable the HTTPS protocol for securely delivering content on a Front Door custom domain, you must use an SSL certificate.
-You can choose to use a certificate that is managed by Azure Front Door Service or use your own certificate.
+You can choose to use a certificate that is managed by Azure Front Door Service, or import your own.

 ## **Recommended Documents**